 Calculating the amount of priming sugar needed to bottle carbonate hard cider can be a tricky and intimidating process for the first timer.
 When bottle carbonating cider, there are many factors to take into consideration and once you put the cap on the bottle, you are stuck with the result.

 A priming sugar calculator can take a lot of the guesswork out of carbonating and make it a lot safer.
+Also, an inexpensive digital scale that is accurate to .01 gram will take the guesswork out of measuring.
+Measuring in fractions of a tablespoon can get challenging!

 The old rule of thumb I learned, one ounce of sugar per gallon, may be close but it doesn’t account for temperature which is directly related to the CO2 still dissolved in the cider from fermentation.